Othent/KeyManagementService/README.md

 - Are we sending the whole file to Auth0 to include it in a JWT?
 Wouldn't it make more sense to include only a hash and verify it on the server?

 - React-specific hook library/SDK (e.g. Wagmi)?

+- Maybe the Auth0 env variables and server URLs should be provided as options when instantiating OthentKMS (in case some projects want to self-host).

+- Create a JIRA task to migrate Rules to Actions.